DevisGit18/sleep-apnea-detection/README.md

 **Note:** Low precision/recall is expected due to heavy class imbalance (~91% Normal windows).
 Class weights were used to partially address this.

-**Note:**i have used AI (claude) to write parts of the code .I am capable of explaining any part if required .